NEW: National chapter of SAE says it is giving due process to members at University of Oklahoma

 “We are committed to following the due diligence and protocols that we have set forth in our fraternity laws,” the national SAE office said after the news conference, “as they are designed to enable us to make deliberate, thoughtful decisions that reflect our commitment to our standards and to our members.”

-The office also has said it was looking into incidents involving
+The office also has said it was looking into incidents involving other chapters.

 “Several other incidents with chapters or members have been brought to the attention of the headquarters … and each of those instances will be investigated,” the national office said in a statement.